U.S. Exchanges

 Contango & Negative Roll Yield

-Mining Operational Risk
+Mining Equity Risk

 Frequently Asked Questions

-Last updated April 2026 · Data sourced from U.S. exchange filings
+Last updated May 2026 · Data sourced from U.S. exchange filings